bones-bones/xBound/README.md

-The goal is to make an engine for \*bound style combat (and probably just rip off OniriBoy's dreambound project)
+The goal is to make an engine for \*bound style combat (and probably just implement mechanics from OniriBoy's dreambound project)

 https://twitter.com/OniriBoy/status/1409193558133903365
 https://twitter.com/OniriBoy/status/1408470543376936965